suurjaak/NightFall/README.md

 on schedule, in order to achieve a more natural feeling during late hours.

-Looking at a lit screen in a dark room can interfere with the sleep cycle, NightFall provides a warm-coloured darker screen on desktop and laptop computers alike.
+Looking at a lit screen in a dark room can interfere with the sleep cycle, NightFall can provide a warm-coloured darker screen on desktop and laptop computers alike.

 Comes with a number of pre-defined brightness and colour themes, you can